cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     rest_all_ones_value = 2 ** (bits - 1) - 1
     last_weight = max_measurement - rest_all_ones_value

-    # Implementation note: this conditional should be replaced
+    # Implementation note: this conditional should be replaced with
-    # with constant time operations in practice in order to
+    # constant time operations in order to reduce leakage via timing
-    # reduce leakage via timing side channels.
+    # side channels.
     if value <= rest_all_ones_value:
         rest = value
         last_elem = field(0)